Thurluth/Popups-Android/README.md

 ## How to use it in your project ?

-Add this line in your root build.gradle at the end of repositories:
+Add this line in your project build.gradle at the end of repositories:

 ```
 repositories {